FireAndIceFrog/customWorkScheduleApp/memory-bank/serverAgent.md

 - If the room was booked but no longer, it needs to show REQUIRING COVER
 * All doctors have an email inbox.
 If they are away, someone needs to cover it.
 - For V1 we need to just say REQUIRING COVER when they are on leave for the day.

+## Types
+All types from the features should be exported again in the src/types.ts file.
+This is so that the api tests can pick up the change.